Iron Chariots and the Limits of Self-Effort

 Iron chariots represented the most advanced military technology of the time.
 Against them, Judah’s usual strategies were ineffective.

-Despite God being with them, Judges introduces a difficult but necessary category: God’s presence does not mean God acts instead of His people.
+Despite God being with them, Judges introduces a difficult but necessary category: God’s presence does not always mean God acts instead of His people.
 His presence empowers obedience, but it does not bypass dependence, courage, or the exposure of weakness.

 Sometimes faithfulness brings us precisely to the point where our strength runs out.

-Why this verse unsettles us
+Why this verse can be unsettling

 Many readers instinctively try to smooth this verse over.